boundsalexis/content-management-system/README.md

 }
 ```
 > Allows prompt choices to be dynamic and accurate
+> When you add a new employee they will immediately show up in the options no need to relaunch
 ``` javascript
 let managerPromise = new Promise(function (resolve, reject) {
             connection.query("SELECT id FROM employee WHERE first_name = ?
 AND last_name = ?", [manager[0], manager[1]], function (err, result) {